auhonab/everafter-keepsake/README.md

 # 💖 Everafter Keepsake: Where Memories Live Forever

-Welcome to **Everafter Keepsake**, a heartfelt memory web app made to preserve, relive, and celebrate the journey of love.
-From shared adventures and handwritten notes to AI-generated poems — this full-stack app brings it all together in a dreamy, interactive space. ✨
+Welcome to **Everafter Keepsake**, a heartfelt memory web app designed to preserve, relive, and celebrate the magic of friendship.
+From spontaneous adventures and shared inside jokes to thoughtful messages and AI-crafted poems — this full-stack app brings it all together in a joyful, interactive space. ✨

 📍 **Perfect for couples, close friends, or anyone wanting to treasure meaningful moments.**